matscolt/rover-software/docs/src/getting_started/installation/installation.md

     cd docker
     ./run.sh
     ```

+    > **💡 Production Deployment**: For production deployment with auto-restart capabilities, see the [Deployment Guide](../../deployment/overview.md) which provides a pre-built image that doesn't require manual building inside the container.

 4. **Launch the Rover Software**: After the Docker images are built and running, you can attach to the running container and launch the rover software.
     ```bash
     # Attach to the running Docker container